Some frequently asked questions about SAT fee waivers.

-The number of fee waiver cards shipped to your school is determined by how many students used them for the first time during the previous testing year.
-Most students who've taken the SAT or SAT Subject Tests with a fee waiver will already have access to their full set of fee waiver benefits in their account.
+The number of fee waivers given to your school is based on how many students used them for the first time during the most recent fall and spring tests.
+Students who've taken the SAT or SAT Subject Tests with a fee waiver will already have access to their full set of fee waiver benefits in their account.
+Students who took the PSAT/NMSQT or SAT School Day and accepted their fee waiver benefits will also have access to their fee waiver benefits in their account.

-When will I receive the fee waiver cards for the coming year?
+When will I receive fee waivers for the coming year?

-Fee waiver materials (including fee waivers cards) should arrive at your school in mid-to-late August.
+Fee waiver materials (including fee waivers codes) should arrive at your school in mid-to-late August.

 How can I order more fee waiver materials?

 You should have received enough fee waivers to serve your eligible students through the end of the school year, eliminating the need, in most cases, to call the College Board for additional supplies.
 However, if you need additional fee waiver materials, please contact the SAT Educator Helpline.

 If requesting paper fee waivers, please place orders for any upcoming test dates a minimum of three weeks BEFORE the regular registration deadline to ensure fee waivers arrive in plenty of time for students to register for their desired test date.

 I am not a school; how can my institution receive fee waivers?